 Tresha earned her medical degree from Columbia University in the spring of 2007.
 She completed her four years of psychiatry residency in June 2011 as the Chief Resident at Columbia Presbyterian Hospital.
-Tresha is a board certified adult psychiatrist.
-She was the Director of General Psychiatry Residency Training at Harlem Hospital in New York before accepting a position as the Clinical Director of Outpatient Community Services at the NYC Children’s Center.
+Tresha is a board-certified adult psychiatrist.
+She was the Director of General Psychiatry Residency Training at Harlem Hospital in New York before accepting a position as the Medical Director of Outpatient Community Services at the NYC Children’s Center and director of medical education.
+In that role she provides psychiatric oversight of the care provided in all the outpatient programs and over clinical training experiences for residents and child psychiatry fellows at facility sites.

 High school: Midwood High School